 - an electronic system, like a tablet sign-in app, work time-sheets or an existing booking system

-- an employee records visitors' details.
+- asking an employee to manually record visitors' details.

-We recommend that records include the person’s name, phone number, and the date and time they enter.
+We recommend that records include the person’s full name, phone number, and the date and time they enter.

 Collecting and holding private customer information

 It’s unnecessary to collect other personal information like identity verification documents or number plates.
-You should only ask for name, phone number and the date and time of visit.

 We recommend you display a privacy statement alongside your alternative system.
 For example: